-As you will not be able to vote during the Annual General Meeting, we urge you to vote your shares prior to the Annual General Meeting or to submit your proxy prior to the Cut-off Time.
-The Record Date for the Annual General Meeting is April 30, 2021.
-Persons with Meeting Rights (i.e., (i) holders of common shares or who otherwise have voting rights and/or meeting rights with respect to common shares on the Record Date and (ii) holders of preferred shares (if any are issued) or who otherwise have voting rights and/or meeting rights with respect to preferred shares on the date of the Annual General Meeting, in each case provided that they are recorded as such in the Company's shareholders' register or in the register maintained by the Company's U.S. transfer agent) may virtually attend the Annual General Meeting.
+We urge you to vote your shares at the Annual General Meeting or to submit your proxy prior to the Cut-off Time.
+The Record Date for the Annual General Meeting is April 28, 2023.
+Persons with Meeting Rights (i.e., (i) holders of common shares or who otherwise have voting rights and/or meeting rights with respect to common shares on the Record Date and (ii) holders of preferred shares (if any are issued) or who otherwise have voting rights and/or meeting rights with respect to preferred shares on the date of the Annual General Meeting, in each case provided that they are recorded as such in the Company's shareholders' register or in the register maintained by the Company's U.S. transfer agent) may attend and, if relevant, vote at the Annual General Meeting.
 Each outstanding common share and each outstanding preferred share (if any are issued) is entitled to one vote on all matters presented at the Annual General Meeting as voting items.
-At the close of business on April 28, 2021, there were [ ] common shares and no preferred shares outstanding.
+At the close of business on April 27, 2023, there were [] common shares and no preferred shares outstanding.